Should backpackers be wary of ramen noodles?

 Saturated Fat

 This is a controversial topic when it comes to instant ramen noodles.
-Research has clearly determined that saturated fat intake increases the risk of elevated lipid profiles.
+Research has determined that saturated fat intake increases the risk of elevated lipid profiles.
 Elevated cholesterol can then increase the risk of cardiovascular disease.

 One research study in Korea determined that women who consume more than 2 servings of instant ramen noodles daily are at increased risk of heart disease.